jayelle0609/Tidying-Data-Files/README.md

 # Tidying Data Files

 ## Overview
-This repository contains a chunk of my Python scripts for **tidying and cleaning data** before visualization in Tableau.
+This repository contains a chunk of my Python scripts for **tidying and cleaning data** before any visualization in Tableau.

 Often, the datasets downloaded comes in a **wide format**, which can be very inconvenient for analysis and visualization as Tableau Public's interface does not pivot data very effectively.